DurgeshSingh1/crud-mern/readme.txt

-steps to run crud application project
+** # CRUD Application Project **

-step-1:
+Steps to run the crud application project

-change the mongodb string in the (.env) file (MONGOURL) with own database, username and password
+step-1: Download the code

-step-2:
+step-2: Change the MongoDB string in the (.env) file (MONGOURL) with its own database.

-open terminal and go to the client directory and run command: npm start go to the server directory and run command: npm start
+step-3: Open the terminal, go to the client directory and run the command: npm start go to the server directory and run the command: npm start